 4- I miss North American coffee culture: iced coffee, big coffee cups and to-go coffee cups

-Yeah it’s so cool that the French all congregate at café’s to drink coffee but damn it, sometimes I want a big cup of coffee to go.
-Not a tiny expresso cup.
+Yeah, it’s so cool that the French all congregate at café’s to drink coffee but damn it, sometimes I want a big cup of coffee to go.
+Not a tiny espresso cup.

 5- I miss being able to buy aspirin or medicine in grocery stores.